underlines/awesome-ml/llm-tools.md

 - [rerankers](https://github.com/AnswerDotAI/rerankers) lightweight, low-dependency, unified python library to use all common reranking and cross-encoder models like ColBERT, BGE, Gemma, MiniCPM and all SentenceTransformers, RankGPTs, T5 based, FlashRank, Cohere, Jina, Voyage and MixedBread APIs and RankLLM support
 - [rank_llm](https://github.com/castorini/rank_llm) python library supporting reranking with pointwise and listwise rerankers like monoT5 and RankGPT variants such as RankZephyr, RankGPT4-o
 - [crawl4ai](https://github.com/unclecode/crawl4ai) tool for RAG solutions for simultaneous multi-URL crawling, media tags, links and metadata extraction strategies, while ensuring privacy with proxy support and session management for complex multi-page scenarios and provides LLM-friendly output formats
+- [AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG) is an AutoML like tool for automatically finding and evaluating the optimal RAG pipeline and parameters like chunk size, overlap and more for your use case
+- [MemoRAG](https://github.com/qhjqhj00/memorag) uses Long Term Memory to build a global understanding of the entire document database and using these for clues during  retrieval and answer generation resulting in an increased answer quality
+- [LightRAG](https://github.com/hkuds/lightrag) hybrid indexing and retrieval strategy using graphs for high level retrieval and vectors for granular retrieval to improve answer quality
+- [mrag](https://github.com/spcl/mrag) Multi-Head RAG implements a novel scheme focused on queries that require fetching multiple documents with different contents spaced far away in the embedding model

 ## Browser Extensions